Inductees

 Christine Grant

-- In 1992, she was named the National Administrator of the Year by the Women’s Basketball Coaches Association
+- National Administrator of the Year by the Women’s Basketball Coaches Association (1992)

-- In 1970, she was given the Ontario Sports Award for Outstanding Contributions to Canadian Amateur Sport
+- Ontario Sports Award for Outstanding Contributions to Canadian Amateur Sport (1970)

-- In 2006, she was inducted into the University of Iowa Athletics Hall of Fame
+- Inducted into the University of Iowa Athletics Hall of Fame (2006)

-- Grant became a Member of the Board of Directors of the USA Field Hockey Foundation
+- Member of the Board of Directors of the USA Field Hockey Foundation

-- She is a founding member of the Association for Intercollegiate Athletics for Women (AIAW)
+- Founding member of the Association for Intercollegiate Athletics for Women (AIAW)

 Christine Grant